 Start your studies with an Apple iPad, the Future Facing Learning toolkit, a keyboard case and up to £300 of learning resources.

-To be eligible for Teesside University Advance you must be a new entrant enrolling on Year 0 or 1 (this excludes direct entrants onto Years 2 or 3 or students repeating any year) as a full-time undergraduate degree student for the 2018-19 academic year on a Teesside University course leading to an award of at least 360 credits delivered on Teesside University's Middlesbrough or Darlington campus.
+To be eligible for Teesside University Advance you must be a new entrant enrolling on Year 0 or 1 (this excludes direct entrants onto Years 2 or 3 or students repeating any year) as a full-time undergraduate degree student for the 2019-20 academic year on a Teesside University course leading to an award of at least 360 credits delivered at Teesside University Middlesbrough or Teesside University Darlington campus.

 We give an Apple iPad to our Year 0 and Year 1 full-time undergraduate students on campus to use within the learning environment (eligibility criteria above).